About Our Art

 Perhaps more than other mediums, scrimshaw summons close study.
 In a world bombarded by supersizing, by big, loud “stuff,” it is calming to concentrate on what is delicately wrought.
 The simplicity of this traditional artform appeals to me: there is no color to distract from the actual art.
 The viewer sees only the line.
 It’s clean and straightforward; once a line is cut, it is permanent.

 I am the former Executive Director of Missouri Artisans Association/The Best of Missouri Hands (2007-2011).
 I also served three terms as this organization’s president, one term as vice president and one as advisor.
-Most recently, I was the Executive Director of Missouri Citizens for the Arts, the statewide advocacy agency, working in our state Capitol specifically to secure funding for Missouri Arts Council and the Missouri Fine Arts Academy.
+Most recently, I was the Executive Director of Missouri Citizens for the Arts, the statewide arts advocacy agency, working in Missouri’s Capitol specifically to secure funding for Missouri Arts Council, the Cultural Partners in our state, and the Missouri Fine Arts Academy.
 In addition to my art, I remain Arts Editor for a monthly magazine in St. Louis.

 Clearly, I am passionate about art.

 I invite you to visit at my website: